Sally Ball

 Sara Louise "Sally" Ball is an American poet, editor, and professor.
 She is the author of Annus Mirabilis (Barrow Street Press, 2005).
 Her poems and essays have appeared in literary journals and magazines including American Poetry Review, Harvard Review, Pleiades, Ploughshares, Rivendell, Slate, Threepenny Review, Salmagundi, The Southwest Review, The Threepenny Review, Yale Review, and the Review of Contemporary Fiction.

 Life

 She earned her B.A. from Williams College, and her M.F.A. from Warren Wilson College.
-She taught at Beloit College, and worked at the Washington University in St. Louis International Writers Center.
+She taught at Beloit College, and worked in the Arts and Sciences at.Washington University in St. Louis International Writers Center.

 She is associate director of Four Way Books.

 She teaches at Arizona State University.
+She was a 2012 James Merrill House Fellow in Stonington, Connecticut.